Collecting information from you

 We collect information in different ways, but most of this information we collect directly from you.
 For example, when you:

-• Phone us, our contact centre or our customer service line — we may monitor or record your calls.
+• Talk on the phone to us, or call our contact centre – we may also monitor or record your calls

 We collect information on how you use our Digital Platforms